dev-night/talks/slides/2018/025_europython2018/README.md

 # #025 /dev/night - EuroPython 2018 Recap

-By: Fabian, Tino, Goran and Niklas
+By: Fabian, Goran and Niklas

+List of videos from the conference: https://github.com/sploitable/EuroPython-2018-Conference-Talk-Videos